agilitytestbed/Team-C2/README.md

-# Agility Testbed Team C
+# Agility Testbed Team C2

-This repository for the digital payment assistant of Team C, in the Agility Testbed of ING Honours 2018.
+The digital payment assistant of Team C2, in the Agility Testbed of ING Honours 2018.

-The digital payment assistant of Team C for the ING Honours 2018 project.

 ## Getting Started